Game Passes – One‑Time Purchases

 Players can buy game passes directly from your game’s main page by clicking the Store tab and browsing the game passes you’ve made available to them:

 However, it’s also a great idea to offer in-game purchases to players through a shop or vendor NPC within the game.
-Let’s explore an example of how to prompt the player to buy a game pass from within the game.
+The following scripts are a basic model for prompting players to buy a game pass.

 This code should be located in a

 Script object (not a

 ServerScriptService so the server can handle the ability or bonus given to the player.

 local MarketplaceService = game:GetService("MarketplaceService") local gamePassID = 0000000 -- Change this to your game pass ID -- Function to handle a completed prompt and purchase local function onPromptGamePassPurchaseFinished(player, purchasedPassID, purchaseSuccess) if purchaseSuccess == true and purchasedPassID == gamePassID then print(player.Name .. " purchased the game pass with ID " .. gamePassID) -- Assign this player the ability or bonus related to the game pass -- end end -- Connect "PromptGamePassPurchaseFinished" events to the "onPromptGamePassPurchaseFinished()" function MarketplaceService.PromptGamePassPurchaseFinished:Connect(onPromptGamePassPurchaseFinished)